iThe current values are delayed, open demat account for live values.

 And if India VIX is falling, the market at large is not so worried about rising volatility.
 And at this time, India VIX would sport values close to 15.

-What is the Relation between India VIX and Nifty?
+What is the relation between India VIX and Nifty?

 Nifty is the underlying index on which India VIX’s values are based.
 India VIX considers the order book of Nifty options to predict the market’s volatility over 30 days.
 As per past trends, India VIX and Nifty are negatively correlated.
 This means when India VIX rises; the Nifty tends to fall and vice versa.